DAVIDCRUZ0202/numerai_automation/notebooks/EDA/readme.md

 ### Note

-This data is not available in the repo because it is massive.
+This data set for replication is not available within the repo because it is massive.
 Just go to [numer.ai](numer.ai) and click `download`.
 Once your data is downloaded, just move the `numerai_training_data.csv` file to your local space, and you're good to go!

 <img src="assets\download_data.png" alt="download_data" width="1000" height="400">